Brilliant at Fixing the Wrong Thing

 Each of those is a symptom.
 Not one of them tells you what's actually wrong.

 In the Save the Titanic simulation, participants face this directly.
 The ship is sinking.
 Water is coming in.
 The obvious symptom is the water.
-The obvious solution is to pump it out.
+The obvious move is to pump it out.

-The teams that focus only on pumping water lose.
-The teams that ask "why is the water coming in faster than expected?" find solutions that change the outcome.
+The teams that focus only on pumping water run out of time.
+The teams that ask "why is the water coming in faster than we expected?" find the move that changes the outcome.
+Same team, same information, two very different results — and the only difference is whether they stopped at the symptom.

 Root Cause Analysis is one of six key learnings in the experience.
 The simplest version is the 5 Whys.
-You take a problem and ask "why" five times.
+You take a problem and ask "why" until you reach a cause you can actually fix.
+Five is a rule of thumb, not a law.

 Here's what it looks like in practice.